This is the personal website of Mark Dimond. Hello!

 I undertook my doctorate as one of the first candidates at the Horizon Centre for Doctoral Training (CDT).
 Taught work and project work whilst at the CDT allowed me to develop technical skills in statistics, mathematics and geographic applications development.
 Before coming to Nottingham I worked with public sector GIS and database systems in a number of different roles.
 My first degree is in Human Geography and Computer Science from the University of Keele (2006).

 M. Dimond, N. Taylor, and R. Houghton, 2016.
-Estimating and Editing Transit Topology over the road graph using supply data feeds; to appear in proc. of Assoc. of Geospatial Information Laboratories Europe (AGILE) 2016, Helsinki.
+Estimating and Editing Transit Topology over the road graph using supply data feeds; in proc. of Assoc. of Geospatial Information Laboratories Europe (AGILE) 2016, Helsinki.

 M. Dimond, G. Smith and J. Goulding, 2013.
 Improving Route Prediction through User Journey Detection; in proc. of ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, Orlando.

 M. Dimond, G. Smith and J. Goulding, 2012.
 Evaluating Extraction Functions for Detection of Users’ Journeys; in proc. of Springer Symposium on Location-Based Services 2012, Munich.

 M. Dimond, G. Smith, J. Goulding, M. Jackson and X. Meng, 2012.
 Comparing predefined and learned trajectory partitioning with applications to pedestrian route prediction; in proc. of GISRUK 2012, 20th annual GIS Research UK, Lancaster.